tmachyta/YTShell/README.md

 - past link, which you clone later

 ### Replace Placeholders:
-To connect to your DB, you should replace PlaceHolders in .env
+To connect to your youtube, you should replace PlaceHolders in .application.properties
-- Open package resources and open file env in your project.
-- Locate the placeholders that need to be replaced.
-- These placeholders might include values such as
-- MYSQL_USER= YOUR_USERNAME -> replace with your MySQL_DB
+- Change YOUTUBE_CHANNEL_ID - to your youtube.channel-id
+- Chnage YOUTUBE_KEY - to your youtube.key

 # Commands 🤌:
+- filter-by-views: List videos by views || command useful: filter-by-views --views views
+- filter-by-year: List videos by year || command useful: filter-by-year --year year
+- report: Run a report based on all of the videos of the current year
+- filter-by-likes: List videos by likes || command useful: filter-by-likes --likes likes
+- recent: List recent videos by max count || command useful: recent --max max
+- filter-by-first-letter: List videos by first letter title || command useful: filter-by-first-letter --letter letter